grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 </div>

-This project uses all the latest and greatest techniquies available to use to date!
+This project uses all the latest and greatest techniques available to use to date!
 It has Services, Interfaces, Repositories, it's using Dependency Injection and some pretty great libraries named [MediatR(for CQRS)](https://mediatr.io/) and [Fluent Validation](https://docs.fluentvalidation.net/en/latest/) to make it easier to validate our incoming requests!
 This structure may look familiar if you've worked in larger dotnet projects in the past.

 So to begin with, let's look at how this performs in the benchmark (for brevity, I am only showing the averaged tables; if you wish to see each individual run, see the ['end recordings' file](https://github.com/grab-a-byte/to-clean-or-not-to-clean/blob/main/StartPoint/end-recordings.md) on Github):